Lent at All Souls’

 Lenten Dinner & Speaker Series (Wednesdays at 6:00 pm, Parish Hall):

-Beginning March 12, we gather on Wednesday evenings in Lent at 6:00 pm for a meal of soup and salad prepared by members of the parish, followed by a presentation at 6:30 pm by a guest speaker on our Lenten theme, Anglican Global Missions.
-Activities provided for children and youth during the speaker’s talk.
+Beginning February 25, we gather on Wednesday evenings in Lent at 6:00 pm for a meal of soup and salad prepared by members of the parish, followed by a presentation at 6:30 pm by a guest speaker.
+Speakers this year will reflect on the Last Words of our Savior from the Cross.
+Activities provided for children during the speaker’s talk.

 Our Lenten Dinner Speaker Series is underwritten by a generous grant from the All Souls’ Anglican Foundation.